Nosto/shopify-hydrogen/README.md

 //Manually set the language of the market:
 <NostoProvivder shopifyMarkets={{language: "EN"}} account="shopify-11368366139"/>

-//Manually set the both language and id of the market:
+//Manually set both language and id of the market:
 <NostoProvivder shopifyMarkets={{language: "EN", marketId: '123456789'}} account="shopify-11368366139"/>
 ```